 Collecting AI data through crowdsourcing can be performed through the following steps:

-1. Determine the type of data will be collected
+1. Determine the type of data that will be collected

 Begin by clearly defining the nature and format of the data that’s required.
-This could range from images, videos, and text to more specific categories like personal data, medical data, or public datasets.
+This could range from images, videos, and text to more specific categories, such as personal data, medical data, or public datasets.
 It’s crucial to pinpoint the exact type of data needed to ensure accuracy and relevance in the AI training process.

 2. Determine the participants